arangodb/docs-hugo/site/content/3.12/develop/drivers/java/_index.md

 ## ArangoDB Java Driver Shaded

-From version 7 onward, a shaded variant of the driver is also published with Maven coordinates: `com.arangodb:arangodb-java-driver-shaded`.
+A shaded variant of the driver is also published with Maven coordinates: `com.arangodb:arangodb-java-driver-shaded`.

 It bundles and relocates the following packages: